The Golden Question You Should Ask Before Resigning

 Perhaps you’ll face a trash-talker that will message you something during or at the end of an online game.

-I should confess, I have done this trick myself to people who are lower-rated than me and give me too much respect.
+I should confess that I have done this trick myself to lower-rated players who give me too much respect.

 The funniest one was this:

 I was leading the tournament and had this position in round 8 against a guy who was 200 points lower rated than me and 1.5 points behind me in the competition.

 How did I convert the advantage?

 I should have sat, taken my head in my hands, and tried to think about a plan.

 Instead, I started to stare at my opponent and lazily did a few moves.

 He resigned 🙂 Not only that, but also he apologized for not giving up earlier.